Student Enrollment Projections

 PASA relates projected future student enrollment to the capacity of each school to outline when and where new schools might be needed in the future.

-- Site selection and timing for new schools
+- Examine and suggest possible site selection and appropriate timing to support fiscally responsible purchases for new schools

 Bond Election Planning